Johnny Benson Jr.: Busch and Trucks: 2004–2010

 2004 started off with Benson signing on with Phoenix Racing to run the full 2004 Busch Series schedule.
 Benson won his first and only career Busch pole at Rockingham, but a rules violation relegated him to last place when the green flag dropped for the race.
 He was poised to win at Bristol in the spring until Benson was caught up in a late race incident between Kevin Harvick and David Stremme.
-Benson was also involved in a crash between the top 4 drivers at Nashville while racing for the win, and parted ways with Phoenix before the Richmond race.
+Benson was also involved in a crash between the top-four drivers at Nashville while racing for the win, and parted ways with Phoenix before the Richmond race.
 He also drove four races in Phoenix's No. 09 Cup ride, his best finish 27th at the Daytona 500.

 Over the next few months Benson ran one Busch race for Matt Kenseth and Robbie and John Reiser.
 In August he was offered a ride in the Bill Davis Racing No. 23 truck in the Craftsman Truck Series, which was previously driven by Shelby Howard before he was released from the team.
-Benson had eight Top 10 finishes in thirteen races, finishing 25th in the 2004 series' points standings.
-Benson had ten Top 10 finishes in 25 races, and was 10th in the 2005 points standings.
+Benson had eight top-ten finishes in thirteen races, finishing 25th in the 2004 series' points standings.
+Benson had ten top-ten finishes in 25 races, and was tenth in the 2005 points standings.
 He ran four Busch races, one for FitzBradshaw Racing, and another for Smith Bros.
-Racing, finishing 18th at Nashville.
-He also had three Cup starts, two of them in the No. 00 Sara Lee Chevy for Michael Waltrip, and another at Atlanta in the No. 23 Dodge Intrepid for Bill Davis, finishing 28th.
+Racing, finishing eighteenth at Nashville.
+He also had three Cup starts, two of them in the No. 00 Sara Lee Chevy for Michael Waltrip, and another at Atlanta in the No. 23 Dodge Charger for Bill Davis, finishing 28th.

 He won his first Craftsman Truck Series race at the 2006 Con-way Freight 200 at the Michigan International Speedway.
 With the win, Benson became the seventeenth driver to win a race in all three of NASCAR's major series.
 He has also won a pole in each of the three series.
 He followed with a back-to-back win at the Toyota Tundra Milwaukee 200 at Milwaukee Mile.
 His third win of the season was at the Toyota Tundra 200 at Nashville Speedway.
 His fourth win of the season was at the Sylvania 200 at New Hampshire International Speedway.
 Benson won his fifth race of the year at the Casino Arizona 150 at Phoenix International Raceway.
 Benson finished the 2006 season in second place, 127 behind Todd Bodine.
 He was named the series' Most Popular Driver for 2006.